 The programme aims to product, present and travel big scale artworks within prestigious and courageous contemporary spaces in the world.

-The second project, ”Moving Monuments: Memorials of Anti-Communist Resistance”, deals with monumental sculptures moving in former communist detention spaces or in spaces commemorating anti-communist resistance events.
-The artists Cătălin Bădărău, Bogdan Rața and Aurel Vlad are proposing sculptural instalations for Memorialul Inchisoarea Pitesti, Inchisoarea Tăcerii Râmnicu Sărat and the anti-communist rebellion in Brasov 1987.
+A second component of the programme, ”Moving Monuments: Memorials of Anti-Communist Resistance”, deals with monumental sculptures moving in former communist detention spaces or in spaces commemorating anti-communist resistance events.
+The artists Cătălin Bădărău, Bogdan Rața and Aurel Vlad are proposing sculptural installations for Memorialul Inchisoarea Pitesti, Inchisoarea Tăcerii Râmnicu Sărat and the anti-communist rebellion in Brasov 1987.